-The College is inclusive and welcomes all pupil/students including those with SEND.
+The school/college is inclusive and welcomes all pupil/students including those with SEND.
 We believe in providing every possible opportunity to enable our pupil/students to develop their full potential whilst promoting their self-esteem and valuing their individuality.